RogueFlotilla/ACRES/README.md

         Primary Key: Composite of cve_number and apt_group Foreign Key references to VULNERABILITIES_DATA and APT_GROUPS

-Data Insertion
+## Data Insertion
-Sample data insertion has been provided for the APT_GROUPS table, illustrating how to populate the database with initial threat group data.
+Sample data insertion has been provided for all tables, illustrating how to populate the database with initial threat group data, infrastructure details for the system under evaluation, and sample output from ACRES software tool analysis.

-Usage
+## Usage
-To set up the database:
+### To set up the database:
     Execute the DDL script provided in this repository to create the schema and tables.
     Insert initial data as needed using the provided SQL insert statements.

-Notes
+### Notes
     Ensure that all foreign key constraints are respected when populating tables.
     The schema includes various constraints to maintain data integrity; review these before inserting new data.

-This README provides a high-level overview of the ACRES database schema, its structure, and usage instructions for setting up the database environment.